currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

-astute(adjective) (The child is very clever and astute., She is really clever and makes astute remarks., His students' astute observations pleased him.) ::: geschickt, klug, scharfsinnig deceitful(adjective) (He did not trust her because he knew she was deceitful.) ::: arglistig, betrügerisch, verlogen hypocrisy(noun) () ::: Heuchelei, Scheinheiligkeit, Verlogenheit
+astute(adjective) (The child is very clever and astute., She is really clever and makes astute remarks., His students' astute observations pleased him.) ::: geschickt, klug, scharfsinnig deceitful(adjective) (He did not trust her because he knew she was deceitful.) ::: arglistig, betrügerisch, verlogen hypocrisy(noun) () ::: Heuchelei, Scheinheiligkeit, Verlogenheit timid(adjective) (As a child, I was rather timid., Deer are timid, skittish animals., These rabbits are very timid, be careful not to scare them.) ::: zaghaft, schüchtern, ängstlich irritable(adjective) (He was always irritable when he was a smoker.) ::: reizbar, gereizt, nervös sluggish(adjective) (I am feeling too sluggish to get out of bed., The old train moves at a sluggish pace., He felt sluggish after the big meal., I am feeling tired and sluggish today.) ::: träge, schleppend, schwerfällig